nightroman/FarNet/RightWords/Readme.txt

 word.
 The last suggestion menu item [Stop correction] stops this process.

 *) Thesaurus
-Prompts to enters a word and shows the list of available meanings and synonyms in a menu.
+Prompts to enter a word and shows the list of available meanings and synonyms in a menu.
 [Enter] in the menu copies the current item text to the clipboard.